 Female slaves served as maids, nurses, and cooks, and there were craftsmen, artists, musicians, and others who were enslaved but could live a decent life and earn income, as well.

 Craftsmen who worked with their masters lived in their own quarters and earned their income at free will.

 Aristotle described slavery in Ancient Greece as natural and necessary.
-For him a slave was a κτήμα έμψυχον (“living property”).
+For Aristotle, a slave was “living property” (in Greek, κτήμα έμψυχον).
 That indeed was the collective mindset at the time.

-However, slaves were treated differently and the conditions under which they lived and worked could vary — greatly depending on the time and location in which they lived.
+However, slaves were treated differently and conditions under which they lived and worked could vary greatly depending on the time and location in which they lived.

-In oligarchical Sparta, on the other hand, slaves were treated harshly, and their living conditions were inhuman and humiliating.
+In oligarchical Sparta, on the other hand, slaves were treated harshly, and their living conditions were inhumane and humiliating.

 Who were slaves in Ancient Greece?

 There were many sources to supply slaves to the economy.
 Some of the slaves had been born free but, owing to poverty, were sold by their parents into the slave market.

 Other slaves, both men and women, were sold by their own tribes in exchange for goods.
 A large number of slaves were taken as prisoners of war, captured by the winning army.